shola-0507/swapi-wrapper/README.md

 # Development and Testing

-For testing this project locally.
+## For testing this project locally.
  - Ensure you have docker installed and running on your machine.
  - Pull the master branch of the codebase
- - Convert the env.example file to .env
- - Update the Database configuration environment variables
  - Run *docker-compose up* in your terminal
- - Visit localhost:5000/api/v1/test in your browser or postman
+ - Visit localhost:9000/api/v1/test in your browser or postman

-To run test suite
-  - Run *npm install*
-  - Run *npm run test*